Guide to Residential Trenching Costs & Savings

 Case Spotlight: ADU Utility Trenching in Willow Glen

-Last spring, a homeowner in San Jose’s Willow Glen neighborhood hired CountBricks to estimate and manage trenching for a 650 sq ft accessory dwelling unit.
-The scope called for a 140-foot combined trench carrying water, gas, electrical, and low-voltage lines from the main panel to the rear lot.
-Soil reports warned of expansive clay at 24" depth and cobble pockets beyond 36".
+Last spring, a homeowner in San Jose’s Willow Glen neighborhood hired us to estimate and manage trenching for a 650 sq ft accessory dwelling unit.
+The project involved a 140-foot combined trench for multiple utilities.
+Soil reports indicated challenging conditions, including expansive clay and cobble pockets.

 • Our voice-guided takeoff measured the centerline in under three minutes